davel/msc-security-awareness-team-1/docs/Server Setup.md

  * `sudo netplan apply`

 By doing this steps on each server individually I have successfully changed the IP addresses and they were ready for the Wazuh agent to be installed on them.
-Wazuh agent is need on each individual machine so the Manager can retrieve data from them.
+Wazuh agent is needed on each individual machine so the Manager can retrieve data from them.
 To be able to install the agent the following command was executed on each server:

 ```$ wget https://packages.wazuh.com/4.x/apt/pool/main/w/wazuh-agent/wazuh-agent_4.10.1-1_amd64.deb && sudo WAZUH_MANAGER='192.168.112.2'